Updated: Jan 15

 “I don't know why I am crying, I know my deceased loved one is with God.”

 “I don't know why it still hurts that my marriage came to an end.”

 This is the second arrow we shoot into our own heart.
 We wound ourselves and multiply our own suffering, when we resist the painful experience, especially by telling ourselves it shouldn’t hurt.

-In that free space, we can open ourselves to the reality of the pain, the loss that is actually happening; we can open ourselves to the healing presence of God in contemplation and community.
+In this fresh, free space, we can open ourselves to the reality of the pain, the loss that is actually happening.
+In this fresh, free space, we can open ourselves to the healing presence of God in contemplation and community.